eth-sri/securify/README.md

 The installation should be simple enough on Debian derivatives, or any other platform supported by Soufflé.

-For a quick demonstration which does not require Soufflé, and assuming you have a working Java 8 installation, you can use Docker.
+For a quick demonstration which does not require Soufflé, you can use Docker.

 Build the Docker image:
 ```sh